SimonHarte/SpartanGrid/README.md

 There's an [article from John Resig](http://ejohn.org/blog/sub-pixel-problems-in-css/) about this subject.

-Note that all grid systems suffer from this issue and merely provide workarounds in some cases.
-Spartan does not try to do that
+Note that all grid systems suffer from this issue and merely provide workarounds in some cases, Spartan does not try to do that but optimises its precision to avoid bad pixel rendering as much as possible.
-~~but instead there is an alternate grid style pattern with [Spartan 2](https://github.com/SimonHarte/Spartan2) which uses the same techniques as Profound to position each grid column independently with margins because they are not affected by this subpixel rendering issue.~~ (not maintained since v3.0.0)